libellux/Libellux-Up-and-Running/docs/openvas/README.md

 Defaults        secure_path="/usr/local/sbin:/usr/local/bin:/usr/sbin:/usr/bin:/sbin:/bin:/snap/bin:/opt/gvm/sbin"
 ```

-Also in the sudoers file add the following lines to give the gvm user root privileges to execute OpenVAS and the greenbone security assistant (gsad).
+Additionally in the sudoers file add the following lines to give the GVM user privileges to execute OpenVAS and the greenbone security assistant (gsad) without password.

 ```{5,6}
 # Allow members of group sudo to execute any command